"We don't rise to the level of our expectations, we fall to the level of our training."

 • Why this standard: to show that you can move at a quick hiking pace for a sustained period of time.

-• Context: This (4mph) is faster than we complete typical Sufferfests, but we WILL move at this pace at times during a real Sufferfest.
+• Context: This (4mph) is faster than we complete typical Sufferfests, but we will move at this pace at times during a real Sufferfest.
 And this speed is very attainable for anyone who has trained.
 Team Baltimore has a standard workout (“3 Croms”) that is 12 miles and that even our slowest guys finish is just over 2 hours

 Standard #2: 3,000ft of verts in 2hrs

-• Why this standard: to prove that you can climb over an extended period
+• Why this standard: to prove that you can climb over an extended period.

-• Context: Sufferfest ALWAYS have verts.
-And you gotta be able to climb them while not slowing down too much.
+• Context: Sufferfest always have verts, and you gotta be able to climb them while not slowing down too much.
 Team Baltimore weekly does 5 miles / 2,000 verts (“10 Slopes” in about 60-70 mins and about every other week does at least 7.5 miles / 3,000 verts (“15 Slopes”) in 90-100 mins and at least once every 6 weeks does 10 miles / 4,000 verts (“20 Slopes”) in under 2.5 hours.

 Standard #3: In one week (7 consecutive days) of training you are able to do 25 miles and 8000 verts.

-• Why this standard: to prove that you are tough, disciplined, and have a good base that allows you to perform and recover
+• Why this standard: to prove that you are tough, disciplined, and have a good base that allows you to perform and recover.

 • Context: this is the one that veterans don’t necessarily do regularly, but they certainly could and often come close to doing during particularly big training weeks, especially when such a week contains a long run (or Sufferfest “simulation”) on a weekend).
 Such a simulation can easily be 20+ miles and 5,000+ verts.
 But we realize that schedules and life don’t always allow for that much in one outing, so this full week is the best proxy.
 To pull it off you will need to be fit, organized, and disciplined.
 (As an example, Team Baltimore newbies last year did 4-5 days of “10 Slopes” and then 1-2 more long hikes in a week for this standard.)
 You might qualify for a waiver on this standard if you are able to do a full simulation length outing with a qualified veteran.